miwillhite/editable-set/README.markdown

 You can play with a sample at [http://editable-set.heroku.com](http://editable-set.heroku.com).

-<small>* The default repopulation script will only work if the “name” attributes follow Rails’ conventions.
+<small>* The default repopulation script will only work if the "data-name" attributes follow Rails' conventions.
 This feature can be overridden.</small>

 Requirements
 ------------